Grey College, Durham: History

 Founded in 1959, Grey was the first college of the university's post-war expansion, and the second college to open on Elvet Hill after St Mary's.
 It was also the last college founded before the separation of Durham and Newcastle in 1963.
 The college initially only admitted men, but has been mixed since 1984.

 In March 1959, just a few months before the opening of the college, the Elvet block (then the main block of the college) was devastated by fire.
 However, the college recovered to open as scheduled in October and adopted the phoenix as its unofficial badge.
-The college coat of arms features a scaling ladder (or gré—the badge of the Grey family) between two St Cuthbert's crosses (the symbol of Durham).
+The college coat of arms features a scaling ladder (or gré — the badge of the Grey family) between two St Cuthbert's crosses (the symbol of Durham).
 A new grant of arms in 2004 confirmed these and added the phoenix as a crest.

 Fountains Hall was completed in 1971 and the Lattin Chapel, named after former college bursar Frank Lattin, was consecrated on 18 November 1973 by the Bishop of Durham, John Habgood.

-During the 1966 World Cup, Grey was home to the Soviet Union's football team who were playing their group matches in Sunderland and Middlesbrough.
+During the 1966 World Cup, Grey College was home to the Soviet Union's football team who were playing their group matches in Sunderland and Middlesbrough.
 They won all their matches while based in Durham, but eventually lost to West Germany in the semi-finals.

 Grey College was exclusively for male students until the start of the 1984–1985 academic year, when a contingent of nineteen women joined the college in their first year as a pilot programme.
 These first female members of the college had been assigned to Grey, rather than having chosen it, since they had not specified a college of residence at the time they had applied to the University of Durham.
-Few changes were made to accommodate the new mixed-sex living arrangements—toilet and bathroom facilities were shared, for instance.
+Few changes were made to accommodate the new mixed-sex living arrangements – toilet and bathroom facilities were shared, for instance.
 Female students could, however, request lace curtains in addition to the regular fabric curtains for their rooms.

 In the following year, 1985–1986, Grey College opened its doors to all women, who could now actively apply to join the college.
 By the time these women had graduated three years later, Grey had become indistinguishable in population from the other mixed-sex colleges of the university.

 In 1992 a plan to construct a fourth accommodation block was announced.
-This became Holgate House, named after the college's first matter, Sidney Holgate, and was opened in 1996.
+This became Holgate House, named after the college's first Master, Sidney Holgate, and was opened in 1996.
 The Victor Watts Memorial Library, named after the college's third master, opened as an extension to Holgate House in 2005.